Selkirk Sport - We Are Pickleball

 Giving the opposition an advantage by making an illegal serve is frustrating and wholly avoidable.

-In case you missed it, the biggest change in 2023 is that the pickleball spin serve is now illegal.
-And Morgan Evans is not really taking it well:
+In case you missed it, the biggest change in the last few years was that the pickleball spin serve is now illegal.
+And Morgan Evans did not take it well:

 In this article, we'll highlight the six main pickleball serving rules that you need to know and take a look at the serving changes USA Pickleball Association rulebook.